How active field theories couple to external potentials: Pairwise interacting particles

 Inserting Eq.~\eqref{eq:muint} into the various terms entering Eq.~\eqref{eq:rhodyn} and keeping terms up to fourth order in gradient then leads to

 Collecting everything then gives

 We note that the terms entering Eq.~\eqref{eq:PFAPs final} share a lot of similarity with those found in phenomenological active field theories like active model B and B$^+$~\cite{cates2025active}.
 Of course, since Eq.~\eqref{eq:PFAPs final} is derived from a microscopic model, and since it is not expanded close to a critical point, it has a much more complex structure, including a density-dependent mobility and density-dependent coefficients.
+While phenomenological field theories are useful to study critical properties, Eq.~\eqref{eq:PFAPs final} reminds us that non-universal ones, like phase diagrams, instead requires properly coarse-grained approaches.